 AllTasksVO view object is created and appears in the application navigator.

-AllTasksVO view object to edit it and choose the Attributes sub-tab.
+AllTasksVO view object to edit it and choose the Attributes subtab on the left-hand side.
 Choose the

-In this dialog, click the green plus sign to add the List Data Source.
+In this dialog, click on the green plus sign to add the List Data Source.
 Choose the

 ServiceLOV view object and then